 Discover ASU gives high school freshmen, sophomores and juniors and their families a firsthand look at the campus.
-The event includes information sessions about academic programs, a student organization fair, a campus tour and opportunities to take a look at dorm rooms in each of the residence halls that house freshman students.
+The event includes information sessions about academic programs, a student organization fair, a campus tour and opportunities to take a look at our residence halls.

 Our orientation programs help you transition to campus life by introducing you to valuable university resources, giving you campus and residence hall tours, and providing you with academic advising and assistance in registering for classes.